What Is Declawing?

 Declawing an indoor cat is not an acceptable practice for all the reasons listed above.

-If you already have a declawed cat, it is safer for the cat to be an indoor cat as its defense mechanism has been removed.
+If you already have a declawed cat, it is far safer for the cat to be an indoor only cat, as its defense mechanism, the cat’s claws, have been removed.

-If allowed outside, the cat may not be able to escape a predator.
+If a declawed cat is allowed to roam outside, the cat may not be able to escape a predator.
+A predator could be a bigger, younger cat from next door.

-Declawed cats must therefore always be indoor cats.
+Declawed domestic cats must always be indoor cats.

 Health Issues With Declawing Cats

-Declawing cats can cause health problems, for example the wound can become infected which then needs further veterinarian care.
+Declawing cats can cause health problems for the cat, for example the wound can become infected which then needs further veterinarian care and ongoing expenses.

-Cats use their claws to help cover eliminations.
+Declawed cats no longer have claws to help cover their eliminations.

-Declawed cats often have litter box avoidance issues which leads to peeing and pooping anywhere and that can lead to abandonment and is the reason many declawed cats end up in cat shelters.
+Declawed cats often have litter box avoidance issues which leads to peeing and pooping anywhere and that can lead to abandonment.

 Some veterinarians provide laser declawing in place of the more traditional surgical procedure.